ak-ironix/hotel_management/README.md

 # Hotel Management System
-I used JAVA for frontend and MySQL for the database.
+I used JAVA for frontend and MySQL for the database.\
-The system has features like room booking tracking, value added services tracking, change pricing of VAS, keep track of payment(as there is option of pay later.
+The system has features like room booking tracking, value added services tracking, change pricing of VAS, keep track of payment etc